-Religious Approaches to Sexuality
+411 Religious Approaches to Sexuality

 Human sexuality is explored from two main perspectives: first, the teachings and practices of various religious traditions; and second, contemporary developments in sexual and reproductive health and rights.
 Among the issues to be considered are sexuality and gender roles, contraception and abortion, marriage and family.
 Cross-listed as RELS 401.
 Prerequisite: any 100-level RELS or WMGS course.
 Three credits.
+Not offered 2024-2025.